A Nine Week Insight Meditation Course

 - The keys to embodiment & not dissociating or spiritual bypassing

-Although, considering the expenses, time & energy involved in putting on such a course, I request you read over this article before registering, and I trust that whatever you donate will be the perfect amount!
+However, considering the time & energy involved in putting on such a course, I request you read over this article before registering, which has more information on how to think about donations.
+I trust that whatever you donate will be the perfect amount!
+No one will be turned away or judged for lack of funds!

 To register, please email me via email@example.com